tkqdldk/tkqdldk/README.md

  ## Currently doing

  Working on school projects and making sure I get my degree.
+Also trying to make a Calibre plug-in with LLM in my free time :)))